revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-Duplicate elements can be listed and removed easily by applying stream operations and performing a collection, later using the `Collections.toSet()` method.
-This should remove all the duplicate elements present in the list.
+Duplicate elements can be listed and removed easily by applying stream operations and performing a collection, later using the `Collections.toSet()` method.This should remove all the duplicate elements present in the list.

 </blockquote>
 </details>

 ---

-41. What is the easiest way to convert an array into a stream in Java 8?
+41.What is the easiest way to convert an array into a stream in Java 8?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-Any array in Java 8 can be converted into a stream easily using the stream class.
-The creation of a stream using a factory method is as shown below:
+Any array in Java 8 can be converted into a stream easily using the stream class.The creation of a stream using a factory method is as shown below:

 ```Java
     String[] testarray = {"Hello", "Intellipaat", "learners"};